irrustible/async-spsc/README.md

 Features:

-* Probably the fastest oneshot channel in the world (see 'Performance')
-* Tiny code, only one dependency and a blazing quick build.
+* Tiny code, low dependency and a blazing quick build.
 * Complete `no_std` support (with `alloc` for `Arc`).
-* Unique feature: sender may wait for a receiver to be waiting.

 ## Copyright and License